DANS-KNAW/dans-mvn-parent/README.md

   you can inherit from a parent higher in the tree.

 ### Deploying artifacts
-In Maven-speak to *deploy* an artifact means publishing it so a repository for distribution.
+In Maven-speak *deploying* an artifact means publishing it to a repository for distribution.
 This process is supported by the `maven-deploy-plugin`.

 The `maven-release-plugin` supports creating releases, which is subdivided into two steps:

-1. **Preparing** the release: removing the `SNAPSHOT`-suffix from the version number, tagging a commit in git with this version and pushing that to GitHub.
+1. **Preparing** the release: creating a non-snapshot version, committing and tagging it and and pushing it to GitHub.
+A `release.properties` file containing the details of the release will also be created; it is required for the next step (see below).
    Command line: `mvn release:clean release:prepare`.
-2. **Performing** the release: cloning the git repo to a temp-directory, checking out the release tag, building that commit and deploying it to the `repository` specified in the POM's `<distributionManagement>`.
+2. **Performing** the release: cloning the git repo to `target/checkout`, checking out the release tag, building that commit and deploying it to the `repository` specified in the POM's `<distributionManagement>`.
    Command line: `mvn release:perform`.
 Note that this will invoke the `maven-deploy-plugin` in the last step.